 Synthetic fertilizers are usually less expensive than organic fertilizers, but the overall cost to the earth may cancel the value for home gardens.

-Faster does not mean better!
+And, for a home garden, faster does not mean better!

 Because they are powerful and fast-acting, it is critical to apply synthetic fertilizers with caution and care, following the instructions carefully, erring on the side of under—rather than over applying.
 Otherwise, any surplus in the soil can burn or kill the plants, adversely affect the soil, and/or enter our waterways caution a variety of serious problems (more on this below).